 Hannah Lawrence

 Before graduate school, I was a research analyst at the Center for Computational Mathematics of the Flatiron Institute in New York, where I worked on developing algorithms at the interface of equivariant deep learning and signal processing for cryoEM.
-Broadly, I enjoy developing theoretically principled tools for deep learning (often in scientific or image domains), with a focus on learning with symmetries.

 I spent summer 2019 at Microsoft Research, where I was lucky to be mentored by Cameron Musco.
 I've also spent productive summers at Reservoir Labs and the Center for Computational Biology.
 I was an undergrad at Yale in applied math and computer science, where I had the good fortune of being advised by Amin Karbasi and Dan Spielman.